brainhack-school2020/mwmaclean-BHS2020/README.md

 * BIDS as a standard to organize the neuroimaging data
 * Python
 * Docker container to run preprocessing pipeline and basic tracking
-* DIPY for preprocessing and basic tracking of diffusion weighted images (DWI)
+* DIPY for preprocessing and basic tracking of diffusion MRI
-* Jupyter Notebook to document the process and for data visualization
+* Jupyter Notebook and for data visualization
 * Data visualization tools (e.g. Nilearn, Plotly, Numpy, Matplotlib, Seaborn).

 ## Data
 MRI data was acquired with a high resolution 3 Tesla scanner (Siemens Trio system) and consists of a preliminary data set of 5 subjects, including 1 individual with cortical visual impairment with blindsight and 4 neurotypical controls.
 For each participant, raw structural MRI, resting state functional connectivity, fMRI and diffusion MRI data is avaiblable.

-Given the time course of the summer school, after the initial preprocessing of the data, I will first focus on working with the diffusion MRI data.
-I believe this data set will allow to first become familiarized with the new neuroimaging tools learned during the BrainHack summer school.
+Given the time course of the summer school, after the initial preprocessing of the data, I focused on working with the diffusion MRI data.
+This data set will allow to first become familiarized with the new neuroimaging tools learned during the BrainHack summer school.
 When I will acquire a larger data set, during the rest of my PhD, I plan to incorporate it to this project.

 <img src="images/CVI.png" width="60%">